-> A GB sticker clearly displayed on the back of your car - unless your car has 'Euro-plates' (number-plates that show a circle of 12 stars on a blue background).
+When you are driving in France, a GB sticker needs to be clearly displayed on the back of your car - unless your car has 'Euro-plates' (number-plates that show a circle of 12 stars on a blue background).

-As of the 1st of July 2008 you are required to carry not only a warning triangle in your car but also a fluorescent safety vest while driving in France, to be worn in the event of a breakdown.
+- A warning triangle and a fluorescent safety vest.
 If your vehicle breaks down or is involved in an accident, you must give warning to approaching traffic.
 Drivers must position the warning triangle on the road surface immediately upon exiting the vehicle at a distance of at least 30 meters from it or from the obstacle in question.

-From 1 July 2012 drivers of all motor vehicles and motorcycles (excluding mopeds) must carry a breathalyser.
-The regulation will be enforced in March 2013.
-Anyone stopped who fails to produce a breathalyser when requested will receive an on the spot fine of €11.The official announcement states that one unused, certified breathalyser must be produced showing the French certification mark NF.
+- A breathalyser.
+Anyone failing to produce a breathalyser when requested will receive an on the spot fine of €11.The official announcement states that one unused, certified breathalyser must be produced showing the French certification mark NF.
 Carrying two single-use breathalysers will ensure that if one is used or damaged, you will still have a spare to produce.
-The breathalyser produced has to be in date - single-use breathalysers normally have a validity of twelve months.

-Since 3 January 2012 French laws have prohibited drivers from carrying any device capable of detecting speed cameras.
-This includes products or devices able to warn or inform of the location of speed cameras e.g. satnav or gps systems capable of showing speed camera sites as Points of Interest.
+Devices capable of detecting speed cameras are forbidden when driving in France.
+This includes products or devices able to warn or inform of the location of speed cameras e.g. Satnav or GPS systems capable of showing speed camera sites as Points of Interest.

 Unless otherwise signposted and on dry roads